 - Frozen Vegetables: Minimum of two (2) cases of each vegetable, minimum of three (3) varieties of the following: mixed vegetables, brussel sprouts, corn, corn on the cob, collard greens, peas, broccoli, carrots, cauliflower, black-eyed peas, onions, potatoes, green beans, and spinach.

-- Canned Fruits: Minimum of two (2) cases of each fruit, minimum of three (3) varieties of the following: cherries, peaches, pears, pineapple, mango, mixed fruit and fruit cocktail.
+- Canned Fruits: Minimum of two (2) cases of each fruit, a minimum of three (3) varieties of the following: cherries, peaches, pears, pineapple, mango, mixed fruit and fruit cocktail.

 - Canned Vegetables: Minimum of two (2) cases of each vegetable, minimum of three (3) varieties of the following: mixed vegetables, peas, green beans, corn, beets, carrots, collard greens, spinach, tomatoes or other beans.

-- Canned Fish: Minimum of twenty-four (24) cans in any combination of mackerel, salmon, sardines and tuna.
+- Canned Fish: Minimum of twenty-four (24) cans in any combination of mackerel, salmon, sardines, and tuna.

 - Breadstuffs: Minimum of twenty (20) loaves of bread and/or packages of rolls or buns in at least two (2) varieties and/or brands.

 - Quantities of dairy products, cheese, cereals, juices, infant formula, and other WIC-approved foods must meet the Minimum Stock Requirement (MSR) in the Vendor Participation Agreement and Handbook.

 |Vendor Participation Agreement and Handbook (07-16-2021 to 07-15-2024)|

 |Arkansas WIC Approved Food List | Spanish|